thosgood/this-weeks-finds/markdown/101-151/week105.md

 The seventh entry is probably the most mysterious of all.
 From one point of view it is the subtlest, but from another point of view it is perfectly trivial.
-If we think of it as being about π~7~ it\'s very
+If we think of it as being about π~7~ it's very
 subtle: it says that the ways to stick a 7-sphere into O(∞) are classified by the integers.
 (Actually this is true for O(n) whenever n is 7 or more.)
 But if we keep Bott periodicity in mind, there is another